daredever/dbmanager/README.md

 # dbmanager

-Simple Database Manager with .Net Core 3.0 and React.
+Simple Database Manager with .Net Core 3.0, React and Bootstrap.

 Developed by VS 2019 for Mac (ver.
 18.3.1).